freezer333/ramapo/source/courses/cmps364/index.md

 * Constraints and Triggers
 * Views
 * Index implementation
-* Programming against Databases using Java (JDBC, JPA)
+* Programming against Databases using JavaScript / Node.js
 * XML and XPATH/XSLT
 * Use of Document-store database (MongoDB)